-As of 2013, approximately 253 million vehicles were registered in the United States.
+As of 2019, approximately 276 million vehicles were registered in the United States.
 Americans have come to equate owning a vehicle with freedom—freedom to travel, work, and enjoy leisure activities.
 Since American families are often on the go, it is becoming more prevalent for families to own one car per parent, and one car for older children, so that they can transport other family members to activities and functions.
-All of this is made possible by the automotives manufacturing industry.
+All of this is made possible by the automotive manufacturing industry.

 Since car manufacturing is expensive, there are smaller numbers of manufacturers in the industry.
-In the United States, there are three leading vehicle manufacturers: Ford, General Motors (GM), and Chrysler.
+In the United States, there are three leading vehicle manufacturers: Ford, General Motors (GM), and Fiat Chrysler Automobiles.
 On a global basis, world leaders include Honda, Toyota, Nissan Motors, Volkswagen, and Hyundai.

 The automotive industry began in the late 1800s, when German inventors Karl Benz and Gottlieb Daimler developed a gasoline-powered internal combustion engine.
 However, cars were expensive and did not attain a wide market until Henry Ford developed his assembly-line method for mass producing them.
 As more people began to own cars throughout the following 30 to 40 years, people began to view them as a necessity.
 Owning a car led to more freedom and options for those who owned them.
 They could work across town or in the next city.
 They could travel across the state or across the country to visit friends or relatives.
 Gasoline was cheap and the United States had huge oil reserves, so owning a car led to opportunities and freedoms previously unattainable.
 Over the years, environmental concerns, new technologies, and economic conditions have shaped the industry into its present form.